Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Bangalow shows 234 active transport stops operating, all of which are bus stops.
-These stops are served by 53 individual routes, together providing 623 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 197 meters from the nearest stop.
+Transport analysis indicates 234 active transport stops in operation within Bangalow, consisting of a mix of buses.
+These stops are serviced by 53 individual routes, collectively providing 623 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 197 meters from the nearest transport stop.

 Frequently Asked Questions - Transport